|Corda Network trust root||Document history|

 5.3.1 Qualifications, Experience, and Clearance Requirements

-The CA has implemented policies for verifying the identity and trustworthiness of its personnel.
-Furthermore, the CA evaluates the performance of its staff to ensure that they perform their duties in a satisfactory manner.
+The CA has implemented policies designed to help verify the identity and trustworthiness of its personnel.
+Furthermore, the CA evaluates the performance of its staff to help confirm that they perform their duties in a satisfactory manner.

 All individuals appointed to any trusted role must meet the following requirements: